-After doing initial needs assessment for a project at the University of Michigan's Digital Innovation Greenhouse, I composed a set of four springboard stories to help stakeholders understand how an existing system might change to address different types of students' needs.
+After doing initial needs assessment for a project at the University of Michigan's Center for Academic Innovation, I composed a set of four springboard stories to help stakeholders understand how an existing system might change to address different types of students' needs.
 The stories supported a redesign of the Academic Reporting Toolkit, an interface for university members to access enrollment data, grade trends, and demographic information about courses.

 Omar is excited and nervous about coming to U of M this fall.
 As a first generation college student and the oldest sibling in his family, he feels pretty clueless about college life in general and has no idea what to expect.
 He’s been messaging with his old friend Mark from high school who’s a junior on campus, but other than that feels pretty alone since he’s the only person from his graduating class coming to Ann Arbor.
 That’s one of the reasons Omar chose to join the Residential College.
 Other than the learning community’s excellent language course offerings, he knows that all RC students are required to live in East Quad for two years and are sure to form a good community.
 Many of them have already been in touch through groups on social media.
 He’s even been messaging with his roommate a bit.
 Despite not choosing a major yet, he knows that the RC will provide an excellent opportunity to find his niche on Michigan’s huge campus.